deadbok/project_network/recovery/README.md

 ### 5.2.2 Push the configuration file to the router via SSH

-*These steps are carries out back in CLIENT-USRLAN.*
+*These steps are carried out back in CLIENT-USRLAN.*

-The specific configuration file for each router is located here:
+The specific configuration file for each router is located here (on CLIENT-USRLAN):

  * ROUTER-INT: `./router-int-conf/router-int.conf`
  * ROUTER-EXT: `./router-ext-conf/router-ext.conf`

 To push the configuration file onto the router when configured for SSH access do like this: